 Students who have not completed all the requirements (as defined by the study programme) for advancement to the next year of study may repeat a year only once during their studies, in accordance with the Higher Education Act.
 A minimum of 18 ECTS-credits in courses from the current year of study are required in order to repeat the year.

 Student status, along with the corresponding rights and benefits provided by law and the Statute of UP, is retained by advancing to the next year of study and also by repeating a year.
 In accordance with the law and the Statute of UP, students can apply for an extension of student status for a maximum of one year.

 To complete their studies, students are required to fulfill all their academic obligations as defined by individual course curricula and the study programme.

 Students are required to write a master's thesis under the guidance of an advisor (mentor), usually selected in the second year of study.
 The master's thesis must be completed in accordance with the applicable guidelines for the preparation of the master’s thesis.
-A student can submit the application for the Master's thesis topic proposal after completion of all compulsory courses.
+A student can submit the application for the Master's thesis topic proposal after enrolment in the 2nd year of study.

 in-depth theoretical, methodological, and analytical knowledge with elements of research in high demand for professional work in the field of data science;

 ability to analyze, synthesize, and predict solutions and consequences in data science;

 critical assessment of the developments in the field of data science;